joshmorgan1000/libharmonics/docs/Accelerators.md

 ## Runtime selection

 Set `HARMONICS_ENABLE_OPENCL=1` at runtime to initialise the OpenCL subsystem.
 When multiple platforms are installed, the environment variable `HARMONICS_OPENCL_PLATFORM` selects the platform index while `HARMONICS_OPENCL_DEVICE` chooses the device on that platform.
 The backend is chosen by setting `DeploymentDescriptor::backend` to `Backend::FPGA` or by calling `select_accelerator_backend()` and letting the runtime pick the first available device.
+The device selection can also be overridden programmatically via `DeploymentDescriptor::fpga_device_index`.

 Call `opencl_device_count()` to query the number of devices detected by the runtime.